Aero Precision M4E1 Lower Receiver Takedown Pin Set Screw Installation

 Don't Sweat It

-If you have an Aero Precision M4E1 lower and need the set screw, we are happy to toss one into any SpiceTac order for you.
+If you have an Aero Precision M4E1 lower and need the set screw, we are happy to toss one in on any SpiceTac order for you.

 Free when added to any order.